Skip to main content

 This is equivalent to setting the Gain parameter described above.

-Configuring the Main Output of Sounds and Groups
+Configuring the main output of Sounds and Groups

 By default the outputs of all Sounds in a Group are sent to this Group, where they are mixed together and processed by the Plug-ins loaded in the Group, if any.
 Similarly, by default the outputs of all Groups are sent to the Master, where they are mixed together and processed by the Plug-ins loaded in the Master, if any.